 In 2017, the name was abbreviated to Corica Park.

 A BRIEF HISTORY

 In 1927, William Park Bell designed the original 18-hole golf course, now known as the Earl Fry North Course.
 In 1967 the course was partially redesigned by Desmond Muirhead.
 With tree-lined fairways and water in play on 13 holes, this parkland course has attracted golfers since the first day of golf in Alameda.
-The North Course will undergo a new renovation beginning June 25th on the first 9-holes, which is expected to be completed in 2019.
+The North Course is currently undergoing a new renovation on the first 9-holes, which is expected to be completed in 2019.
 9-holes will remind open for play as unlimited golf at a great rate.
 This will be followed by the second 9-holes remodel in 2019 with an expected opening 2020.

 The Jack Clark South Course was originally designed by William Francis Bell in 1957 and was partially redesigned by Robert Muir Graves in 1977.
 The South Course is currently undergoing a ground-up renovation under the guidance of architect Rees Jones with Greenway Golf agronomist Marc Logan and team handling construction.
 When completed, Alameda will have the only Rees Jones-designed golf course in the East Bay Area.
 The South Course is scheduled to open in June 22, 2018.

 Corica Park proudly plays host to many important golf tournaments and leagues, including the historical Alameda Commuters Golf Tournament and the East Bay Junior Golf Tournament.
 Since the course was established, Alameda has produced top notch amateur and professional players.
 Many of those players learned the game from Lucius Bateman, for whom the Practice Center is named.
 The video below provides some insight into this NCPGA Hall of Fame professional.